Difference Between Java Heap and Stack

 - When the new object has been created, it simply gets stored in Java heap memory.
 The reference of the new object has been stored in stack memory.

 - Java heap can be used when a user does not have any idea about the amount of data required at runtime.
 A stack can be used when a user knows exactly the amount of data required before compile time.

-- In Heap, there is no dependency on any element to access other elements.
+- In a heap, there is no dependency on any element to access other elements.
 Any element can be accessed randomly at any time.
-In Stack, there is particular order to access the element.
+In Stack, there is a particular order to access the element.

 - Heap is more complex as sometimes it cannot know whether memory gets occupied or free.
 In a stack, it is simple and easy.

 Following is the comparison table between Java heap and stack:

 |Size||Java Heap memory size is more than a stack.||Stack size is less as compared to Java heap.|